-The percentage of prosecutions undertaken to the total number of maliciously false cases is 23 47 compared with 22 69 in 1016 and 22 28 in 1015.
-Deducting pending cases, the percentages of convictions during the last 3 years were:-
+The percentage of prosecutions undertaken to the total number of maliciously false cases is 23.47 compared with 22.69 in 1016 and 22.28 in 1015.
+Deducting pending cases, the percentages of convictions during the last 3 years were :---

 In the former year's administration report, the Deputy Inspector General, Sind, commented on the punishments inflicted in these cases by the Magistracy as not being of a sufficiently deterrent nature.
-Mr. Holman, the District Superintendent of Police, Dharwar, has now made the following observations on the subject:-
+Mr. Holman, the District Superintendent of Police, Dhárwár, has now made the following observations on the subject :--- followed, it was ascertained that the injury was self-inflicted in order to avoid further military duty.
+The complainant was tried by Court Martial and convicted and sentenced to 5 years' ngorous imprisonment."

-- "The average period of imprisonment inflicted was 27 days and the average fine 15.
-This seems in no way adequate if the tendency of the inhabitants of this district to 1 the criminal law in motion against each other is to be stopped." - Mr. Ingle, District Superintendent of Police, Satura, has given the following interesting illustration of maliciously false complaints:- - "......
-A member of a recruiting party from the -- Lancers made a complaint that while apprehending a deserter (recruit), the latter had, in the struggle between them, cut off his (complainant's) right index finger with an axe.
-In the investigation that followed, it was ascertained that the injury was self-inflicted in order to avoid further military duty.
-The complainant was tried by Court Martial and convicted and sentenced to 5 years' regorous imprisonment."
+"The average period of imprisonment inflicted was 27 days and the average fine 15.
+This seems in no way adequate if the tendency of the inhabitants of this district to the criminal law in motion against each other is to be stopped."

+Mr. Ingle, District Superintendent of Police, Satira, has given the following interesting illustration of maliciously false complaints :---

-9. The provision under section 250 of the Criminal Procedure Code was applied in 211 cases in the year under report as against 269 and 257 cases in 1916 and 1915, respectively.
+9. The provision under section 250 of the Criminal Procedure Code was vexatious complaints. applied in 211 cases in the year under report as against 269 and 257 cases in 1916 and 1915, respectively.
 The total amount of compensation awarded was Rs.
 6,339 as against Rs.
 6,661 in 1916 and Rs.
 6,871 in 1915.
 This year again Sind heads the list both as regards the number of cases (83) in which the provision of the law was used and the amount of compensation awarded (Rs.
 2,985).
-The Deputy Inspector General for Sind remarks that "although there has been a slight decrease in the number of cases dealt with under this section, yet the amount of compensation awarded per case works out to more than that in the preceding year", and this increase in compensation per case is, in the opinion of the District Magistrate, Nawabshah, a satisfactory feature.
+The law was used and the number of cases dealt with under this section, yet the amount of compensation awarded per case works out to more than that in the preceding year ", and this increase in compensation per case is, in the opinion of the District Magistrate, Nawabshah, a satisfactory feature.

 The observations of the District Magistrate, Ahmednagar, on the recurring complaints on this subject are extremely interesting.
 Mr. Beyts points out that the police themselves obtain exclusion from the crime register of the great bulk of cases which presumably would have provided scope for the use of section 250 and that the cases in which the police subsequently expect the Magistracy to award compensation are those which after careful enquiry are sent up for trial on the supposition that they are true and valid.
-After an analysis of the statistics of the district for the year, Mr. Beyts shows that there were only 10 cases left in which this provision of the law could have been used.
+After an analysis of the statistics of the district for the year, Mr. Beyts shows that there were only 19 cases left in which this provision of the law could have been used.